morelmiles/fcctrivia/README.md

 ---------------
 In order to contriubute with your own code, you need to create a pull request from your branch.
 Follow these steps in your local directory:

-1. check if you are in master branch and it is up to date
+Step 1. check if you are in master branch and it is up to date
 ```bash
 git status
 # On branch master